Send email for updates

-Highlighted study Philadelphia in the USA was the site one of those serendipitous accidents which expose previously obscured influences.
-We’ll describe it fairly fully because it seems the article (listed above) is not freely available.
-The study was prompted by the sudden resignation of two counsellors at a methadone service.
-Their caseloads were reassigned effectively at random to remaining counsellors, offering the opportunity to see whether the four allocated at least a dozen of the 61 clients altered the trajectory of their progress from the six months before to the six months after.
+Highlighted study Philadelphia in the USA was the site one of those serendipitous accidents which expose previously obscured influences – the sudden resignation of two counsellors at a methadone service.
+Their caseloads were reassigned effectively at random to remaining counsellors, offering the opportunity for a seminal study listed above to assess whether the four allocated at least a dozen of the 61 clients altered the trajectory of their progress from the six months before to the six months after.
 Not only did this permit the counsellors to be compared with each other, it also meant pre-transfer measures could be used to assess how patients changed, not just where they ended up.
 Clinic records were the data source in this study, led by an eminent US researcher later to become an adviser on addiction treatment to Public Health England.

 Before the transfer each of the sets of patients later allocated to the four counsellors was spread across the two counsellors who left, and each set was doing about equally well.
 After the transfer, each set was in the hands of a single counsellor, and the impacts were substantial.
 Despite higher methadone doses and more of their patients being prescribed other medications, those transferred to the least effective counsellor worsened in their drug use, arrests and employment.
 In contrast, over a six-month period the most effective counsellor was able to bring patients to the point where their non-prescribed drug use was virtually zero and employment significantly improved, while at the same time substantially reducing their doses of methadone and the proportion prescribed ancillary medications.